F5Networks/f5-openstack-lbaasv2-driver/docs/includes/topic_l2-l3-segmentation-modes.rst

         # This setting will force the use of SNATs.
         #
         # If this is set to False, a SNAT will not
-        # be created (routed mode) and the BIG-IP®
+        # be created (routed mode) and the BIG-IP
         # will attempt to set up a floating self IP
         # as the subnet's default gateway address.
         # and a wild card IP forwarding virtual
         # server will be set up on member's network.
         # Setting this to False will mean Neutron
         # floating self IPs will no longer work
-        # if the same BIG-IP® device is not being used
+        # if the same BIG-IP device is not being used
         # as the Neutron Router implementation.
         #
         # This setting will be forced to True if